wmcnally/deep-darts/README.md

 To train the Dataset 2 model:\
 ```$ python train.py --cfg deepdarts_d2```

 You may need to adjust the batch sizes to fit your total GPU memory.
-The default batch sizes are for 24 GB of total GPU memory.
+The default batch sizes are for 24 GB total GPU memory.

 ## Sample Test Predictions